lecy/wells-dubois-protocol/index.md

 _**Notably, in cases like this there is no record of training data, no disclosure of accuracy rates, and no recourse if you are misidentified by an algorithm.**_

+Algorithms are increasingly deployed in these types of high stakes contexts with inadequate protections in place for instances in which the algorithms fail.
+As a result, we hope this framework and [similar tools](https://onlinelibrary.wiley.com/doi/10.1111/jiec.13509) will advance the development and use of generalizable protocols that can minimize technoharm in an increasingly digital world.

 ------------